01 HOBART & TASMANIA

 Land clearing

-After: Crown reduction on a swamp gum near a house, Hobart TYPICAL AFTER
+After: Crown reduction on a swamp gum near a house, Hobart AFTER

 Crown reduction on a swamp gum near a house